 If you’re looking for chocolate, look no further than Tony’s Chocolonely.
 They offer samples of every flavor and the employees are super friendly and helpful.
 What makes Tony’s Chocolonely chocolate so unique is that their products are made without slave labor.
 Large chocolate companies keep their prices low by forcing children to work their plantations.
 These kids can’t leave and they aren’t paid for their work.
 The owner of Tony’s Chocolonely couldn’t get any chocolate producer to make slave-free chocolate for him, repeatedly telling him it’s “just how it’s done,” so he decided to make his own.
 Their products are all really tasty, and can even be found in Germany, Belgium, Sweden and the USA!

 Stroopwafels, which are thin cookies in the shape of waffles with caramel in the middle, are a staple of any visit to Amsterdam.
 If it’s for you, get it fresh from one of the markets or one of the many bakeries.
 Want to bring them back as a gift?
 You can get them from basically any grocery store.
 Don’t bother with the tourist shops; they’re selling the same thing for a higher price.

 There are many cheese shops in Amsterdam.
 Most of them have free samples, so you don’t have to commit to that expensive raw milk farmer’s cheese without knowing what you’re getting.
 After scouring reviews, we bought three different cheeses from De Kaaskamer.
 So far, I’m happy to report that they were a purchase well-made.

 Visit the Museums

 With only two-and-a-half days in Amsterdam, we didn’t visit any museums.
-As much as I enjoy them, it feels like a waste to spend half the day in the same building when your time is limited.
+We decided it was a waste to spend half the day in a building, since our time was limited.
 That being said, some of the very best museums in the world are in Amsterdam.
 Go here to see what your options are if you have more than a few days in the city.